ozbillwang/usage-remind/README.md

 Right now it supports Codex usage only.
 The service is intentionally small so it can later grow provider adapters for Claude Code, Gemini, Grok, and others.

+This service is pretty useful for setting `/goal` in Codex when you want to keep your AI agent running while avoiding running out of usage.

 <img width="765" height="479" alt="image" src="https://github.com/user-attachments/assets/84f9bbb1-5d1d-488e-aa8f-ab246ca00b1a" />

 ## What It Shows